University Book Store Headlines: 4.11.2022

 OLYMPIC/OTHER

-Will 'series-changing' series push Purdue forward in Big Ten race - Journal and Courier
+Baseball: Will 'season-changing series' propel Purdue forward in Big Ten race? — Journal and Courier

-Track & Field add two top-10 and six winners this weekend - Purduesports.com

 BOILERMAKERS BORN TODAY